MEMBER LOGIN CONTACT US

 Purchase the webinar recording and presentation

 Michael Dunn is the Cambridge-based founder of theoryofknowledge.net.
-He has worked as a teacher for nearly 25 years, and has led TOK workshops in schools all over the world.
+He has worked as a teacher for over 25 years, and has led TOK workshops in schools all over the world.
 He is one of the world’s most innovative and influential TOK educators.

 His PD sessions are highly interactive, clear, and jargon-free, and offer participants practical takeaways that can be used effectively in the classroom.
 Find out more about him on this page, and see testimonials about his support from members of the site here.